 The Management's Discussion & Analysis (MD&A) within this AFR describes the establishment of OFS, its background, mission, and organizational structure.
-OFS administers programs that fall into two major categories: Investments and Housing.
+OFS administered programs that fell into two major categories: Investments and Housing.
 In total, OFS had responsibility for 13 individual programs.
-All of these programs have either been closed or are in the process of winding down.
+Importantly, as of September 30, 2023, all TARP programs have been closed.